Punctal Plugs

 - Many patients experience significant improvement

-- Works best when part of comprehensive dry eye treatment
+- Works best as part of a comprehensive dry-eye plan

-- May not be sufficient as sole treatment for severe dry eye
+- May not be enough by itself for severe inflammation, MGD, or autoimmune dry eye

 Potential Problems